birc-ctib/bucket-sort/README.md

 ## Bucket sort

-The kind of bucket sort I want you to implement resembles the `count_sort()` above in that we will allocate an `out` list for the output and that and the key counts is the only extra list we will use.
+The kind of bucket sort you will implement resembles the `count_sort()` above in that we will allocate an `out` list for the output and that and the key counts is the only extra list we will use.
 No list of lists to append to or any such thing, just a simple list of integers.

 Our input is a list of pairs `x = [(k0,x0), (k1,x1), ..., ]` and we want to rearrange it such that the pairs are sorted with respect to their keys, but in a stable manner, such that pairs with the same key will come out in the same order as they came in.